jcnlk/jcnlkAddons/README.md

 - **Core Times** - Tracks the time players need to enter core.
 - **Leap Notifier** - Shows how many players have leaped and notifies when everyone has leaped.
 - **Position Features**
-  - **Positional Titles** – Displays a title for specific positions (At P2, At SS, EE2, EE3, At Core, Inside Goldor Tunnel, At Mid, At i4 Entry, At P5).
+  - **Positional Titles** – Displays a title for specific positions (At P2, At SS, EE2, High EE2, EE2 Safespot, EE3, EE3 Safespot, At Core, Inside Goldor Tunnel, At Mid, At Pre4 Entry, At P5).
-  - **Positional Messages** – Announces your location at specific positions (At P2, At SS, EE2, EE3, At Core, Inside Goldor Tunnel, At Mid, At i4 Entry, At P5).
+  - **Positional Messages** – Announces your location at specific positions (At P2, At SS, EE2, High EE2, EE2 Safespot, EE3, EE3 Safespot, At Core, Inside Goldor Tunnel, At Mid, At Pre4 Entry, At P5).

 ## ⚙️ Commands